 “A healthy credit report and score can help you out considerably in the future and save you a lot of money over a lifetime.
 Credit is used to determine many things that lie ahead, such as auto loans, mortgage, qualifying to rent an apartment, in some cases employment, etc. Maintaining a healthy credit will grant you lower interest rates, lower deductibles, higher credit limits, etc.” — Jacob Dayan, CEO and Co-founder of Community Tax and Finance Pal

-“Although they each use their own mathematical formula, the credit rating companies, also known as credit bureaus, base their scores on the same criteria: Payment history, length of credit history, debt to credit limit ratio, number of credit inquiries, and type of credit accounts.
-Any late payments, collections activity, high account balances, and credit inquiries will lower your score.
-The scoring model used, called FICO (Fair Isaac & Company developed the model), will place your score somewhere between 300 and 850.
-Scores at the high end of the range usually translate into lower borrowing costs.” — Richard Best, writer for Dontpayfull.com
+“Although they each use their own mathematical formula, credit rating companies...base their scores on the same criteria: Payment history, length of credit history, debt to credit limit ratio, number of credit inquiries, and type of credit accounts.
+Any late payments, collections activity, high account balances, and credit inquiries can lower your score." — Richard Best, writer for Dontpayfull.com

 “You can’t win the game unless you know the rules.
 To get and maintain a good credit score, you have to know how your credit score is calculated in the first place — most people have no idea.
 Study up on things like payment history, credit utilization, and credit inquiries.
 Know what goes into your score so you can take action to stack the odds in your favor.” — Pearson